Applications are open for Fall 2024-25. Apply today!

 Ascend is a Brooklyn-based network of public charter schools that puts our students, their possibility, and their dignity at the center of everything we do.
-Ascend opened its first school—Brooklyn Ascend Lower School in Brownsville—in 2008 to 210 students in kindergarten through second grade.
-Ascend has grown to a network of 16 public charter schools in Brooklyn educating 5,800 students in kindergarten through twelfth grade.
+Ascend opened its first school—Brooklyn Ascend Lower School in Brownsville—in 2008 to 210 students in grades K-2.
+Ascend has grown to a network of 17 public charter schools in Brooklyn educating 6,000 students in grades K-12.
 Ascend schools are located in the Central Brooklyn neighborhoods of Brownsville, Bushwick, Canarsie, Cypress Hills, East New York, East Flatbush, and Flatbush.

 Ascend offers a rich, varied, rigorous Common Core-aligned curriculum, in a warm, supportive, and joyful culture.
 Our community is powered by our bold dreams, love of learning, commitment to collaboration, focus on anti-racism, and dignity and respect.
 Ascend schools are free, public, and open to all students by lottery.
-We proudly serve students with special needs and English language learners and fill every vacated seat through 9th grade.
+We proudly serve students with special needs and English language learners.

 "I have grown tremendously as an Ascend teacher in the past five years.
 I’ve had the opportunity to participate in workshops, coaching meetings, and professional development sessions to hone my teaching practices.
 This has enabled me to create a joyous classroom environment."